 Making a charitable gift via a bequest designation in your will or a beneficiary designation in your family trust is certainly not just for the wealthy.
 Many leading institutions of America have been built not only by the Rockefellers, but by the bequests of thousands of “regular folks.”
 In fact, it might be said that most middle-income Americans can only make their ultimate charitable gifts at the end of their lifetimes, after all of their personal care needs have been satisfied.
-Depending upon your personal circumstances, tax laws may offer opportunities for our donors to benefit their families through charitable planned giving which may result in tax savings of income, inheritance or estate taxes.
+Depending upon your personal circumstances, tax laws may offer opportunities for you to benefit your family through charitable planned giving which may result in savings of income, inheritance or estate taxes.
 Naming NAMI St. Louis as a beneficiary in your estate plan is a wonderful charitable gift that helps continue our St. Louis area programs for generations to come.
-This type of gift allows you to retain control of your assets during your lifetime, while ensuring that your legacy will live on by improving the lives of individuals and families affected by mental illness.
+This type of gift allows you to retain control of your assets during your lifetime, while ensuring that your legacy will live on by improving the lives of individuals and families with mental health conditions.
 By working with your legal and other counsel, you can leave your legacy in a will or revocable trust via the following suggested language:

 An Unrestricted Bequest:

 “I give, devise and bequeath to NAMI St. Louis (federal tax ID number 43-1143899), located at 1810 Craig Road, Suite 124, St. Louis, MO 63146.
 (Please insert dollar amount or percentage of estate remainder) to be used for the general purpose of the organization, at the discretion of its Board of Directors.”

 A Restricted Bequest: (to support a particular program or area of interest to you)